 If you have a scheduling conflict that will interfere with a workshop, turning in a homework assignment, or taking an exam at the scheduled time, you must let me know as soon as possible.
-With the exception of extreme and unforeseen circumstances, contacting me the day (or even worse, after) an assignment or exam is due will be considered an unexcused absence and will result in a zero on the late work.
+Except for extreme and unforeseen circumstances, contacting me the day (or even worse, after) an assignment or exam is due will be considered an unexcused absence and will result in a zero on the late work.